Ukraine tensions send US stocks and bond yields lower

 The wave of selling came as President Joe Biden warned that Russia, which is believed to have built up some 150,000 military forces near Ukraine’s borders, could invade within days.
 Dignitaries raced for solutions but suspicions between East and West only seemed to grow, as NATO allies rejected Russian assertions it was pulling back troops from exercises that had fueled fears of an attack.

-Markets have been unsettled all week by tensions in Ukraine.
-The potential for a military conflict in Europe has made for volatile trading in energy markets.
+Markets have been unsettled all week by tensions in Ukraine, and the potential for a military conflict in Europe has made for volatile trading in energy markets.
 Russia is a major energy producer and a military conflict could disrupt supplies and jolt markets.
 U.S. crude oil prices fell 2%, while the price of natural gas fell 4.9%.

+If Russia invades Ukraine and the U.S. and the West respond with economic sanctions, that could impede access to about 7% of the global energy market, Martin said.

 The price of gold, traditionally a safe haven during geopolitical uncertainty, rose 1.6%.

-Geopolitical tensions in Europe have only added to worries investors face as the Federal Reserve prepares to raise interest rates to fight persistently rising inflation.
+The tensions over Ukraine have only added to worries investors face as the Federal Reserve prepares to raise interest rates to fight persistently rising inflation.

 Wall Street has been looking for clues about how much and how quickly the central bank will begin raising interest rates.
 The minutes from the latest meeting of Fed officials released on Wednesday showed that most policymakers suggested that a faster pace of increases in the benchmark short-term interest rate “would likely be warranted.”